 Warning: Advanced Topic!
 Using Vagrant within the Windows Subsystem for Linux is an advanced topic that only experienced Vagrant users who are reasonably comfortable with Windows, WSL, and Linux should approach.

-Vagrant must be installed within Ubuntu on Windows.
-Even though the
+Vagrant must be installed within the Linux distribution used with WSL.
+While

-file can be executed from within the WSL, it will not function as expected.
-To
+accessible from within the WSL, it will not function as expected.

 Vagrant will detect when it is being run within the WSL and adjust how it

 locates and executes third party executables.
 For example, when using the

 VirtualBox provider Vagrant will interact with VirtualBox installed on

 the Windows system, not within the WSL.
 It is important to ensure that

 any required Windows executable is available within your

 PATH to allow